Drarok/ladder2/README.markdown

 ## What is it?

 Ladder started life many years ago as an extremely simple database migration system.
-It's grown over time to include a host of features, and had a ground-up rewrite to keep it modern (and remove use of the `mysql` extension).
-It's written for PHP >= 7.2, and supports the popular MySQL database server via PDO.
+It's grown over time to include a host of features.
+It's written for PHP >= 8.0, and supports the popular MySQL database server via PDO.

 ## What would I use this for?